purescript/documentation/Style-Guide.md

 If your example produces and output, please ensure to include the baked output in the example, (either as a code comment or another file).

-A great example of good quality examples is [here](https://github.com/purescript-contrib/purescript-lens/blob/master/examples/Nested.purs)
+A great example of good quality example is [here.](https://github.com/purescript-contrib/purescript-lens/blob/master/examples/Nested.purs)

 ### Keeping your library up to date